aryamohades/base-api/README.md

 * Optional caching using Redis
 * Clustering using the node cluster module with automatic worker restart
 * A convenient query middleware builder based on Sequelize
+* An enjoyable local development experience with loading data into database from json and auto docker container restart when your files change
 * Testing (mocha)
 * linting with ESLint